Demone Harris: Tampa Bay Buccaneers

 Harris was signed by the Tampa Bay Buccaneers as an undrafted free agent on April 30, 2018.
 He was waived on September 1 and was signed to the practice squad the next day.
 He was promoted to the active roster on October 10 and made his NFL debut on October 14, playing four special teams snaps against the Atlanta Falcons.
 He was waived on November 16 and re-signed to the practice squad.
-He signed a reserve/future contract with the Buccaneers on December 31, 2018.
+Harris signed a reserve/future contract with the Buccaneers on December 31.

 On October 5, 2019, Harris was waived by the Buccaneers and re-signed to the practice squad.
-He was released on October 15.
+He was released by Tampa Bay on October 15.

 Baltimore Ravens

 On October 22, 2019, Harris was signed to the Baltimore Ravens practice squad following an injury to Ravens linebacker Pernell McPhee.

 Kansas City Chiefs

 On November 21, 2019, Harris was signed by the Kansas City Chiefs off the Ravens practice squad.
 Harris played his first game for the Chiefs on December 8 at Gillette Stadium and recorded his first career tackle in the same game against Rex Burkhead of the New England Patriots.
 On February 2, 2020, Harris and the Chiefs won Super Bowl LIV 31–20 against the San Francisco 49ers.

-He was waived by the Chiefs on November 10, and re-signed to the practice squad two days later.
+Harris was waived by the Chiefs on November 10, 2020.
+He was re-signed to the team's practice squad two days later.
 Harris appeared in one game in the 2020 season, recording three tackles of Melvin Gordon in a blowout win over the Denver Broncos on October 25.

 On February 9, 2021, Harris re-signed with the Chiefs.
-He was waived on August 31.
-Harris was signed to the practice squad the following day.
+He was waived by Kansas City on August 31.
+Harris was re-signed to the practice squad the following day.
 He was elevated to the Chiefs' active roster via standard elevation on October 9.
 As part of standard elevation rules, he automatically reverted back to the practice squad after the game.
 Harris was elevated again the following week also via standard elevation on October 16.
 He was released on October 25.